adhocmaster/ScrumMate/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+Alternatively, you can run `npm start` in the frontend and backend directories separately.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.